gustafsson96/cats-and-coffee-cafe/README.md

 ![screenshot of balsamiq wireframe contact](/documentation/balsamiq4.png)

 + ### Google Fonts
-    * I used [this article](https://heyreliable.com/ultimate-google-font-pairings/) for Google font pairing inspiration and decided on Lora and Roboto.
+    * I used [this article](https://heyreliable.com/ultimate-google-font-pairings/) for Google font pairing inspiration and decided on the fonts Lora and Roboto.

 ![screenshot of google font pairing](/documentation/font-pairing.png)